innopolis-devops/labs/app_python/PYTHON.md

 I chose Pytest for testing as it's more popular and easier to use than unittest.

+Run 'python3 -m pytest tests/' to start the tests.

+- gets current time for Moscow timezone

+This test checks that if someone changes the algorithm of obtaining the current time, the implementation will give the same result as the implementation we have in the first iteration (e.g. the correct result).
+It is checking that we obtain the current time for Moscow timezone with en-US with the locale parameter set to en-US.

--
+- gets correct home route

+As we currently have only one route (home, '/'), we have only one test for one endpoint.
+This test checks if we successfully retrieved the home page.

 ### Best practices applied:

+1. Test-driven development (test for Chicago timezone, ru-RU locale)
-1. Write Readable, Simple Tests.
+2. Write Readable, Simple Tests.
-2. Write Deterministic Tests.
+3. Write Deterministic Tests.
-3. Test One Scenario Per Test.
+4. Test One Scenario Per Test.
-4. Unit Tests Should Be Automated.
+5. Unit Tests Should Be Automated.
-5. Write Isolated Tests.
+6. Write Isolated Tests.
-6. Avoid Test Interdependence.
+7. Avoid Test Interdependence.
-7. Avoid Active API Calls.
+8. Avoid Active API Calls.
-8. Combine Unit and Integration Testing.
+9. Combine Unit and Integration Testing.

 sources: https://brightsec.com/blog/unit-testing-best-practices/